kirillbobyrev/minimis/README.md

-[hugo-bearblog](https://github.com/janraasch/hugo-bearblog), but is focused on features that I was missing and wanted to change/adjust to my liking. bearblog is a prime example of something that looks very good with minimal CSS configuration, so I realized there is no need to use a complicated framework to make it look nice.
+[hugo-bearblog](https://github.com/janraasch/hugo-bearblog), but is focused on features that I was missing and wanted to change/adjust to my liking. bearblog is a prime example of something that looks very good with minimal CSS configuration, so I realized there is no need to use a complicated framework if I want it to look good.
 I'm also not an expert in UI and front-end Web development, so I avoid complicated things.

 ## [Live demo](https://kirillbobyrev.com)